zaiisao/Documentation/en/Agora Platform/security.md

 #### Session Recordings

+Agora provides recording services that enable customers to record part or all of a call session.
+Customers can implement various recording scenarios provided that the users' personal information is under strict protection.
 Customer recordings are only stored on the customer servers.
 Customers have the option of encrypting each file for each recording.

 #### Operational Metrics and Customer Account Data